shn-dev-1/story-iv-processing/README.md

 - The following resources must exist in the shared infrastructure:
   - ECS Cluster
   - VPC with private subnets
-  - SQS queues (including `IV` queue for image generation)
+  - SQS queues (including `VIDEO` queue for video generation)
-  - S3 buckets for image storage
+  - S3 buckets for video storage
   - DynamoDB table for task tracking
   - IAM roles for ECS task execution and tasks
   - Security groups for ECS tasks
+  - ECS instance profile for EC2 instances

 ## GitHub Secrets